 The Postgraduate Office

 The Postgraduate Office can be found just along the corridor from the Porters’ Lodge.
-In the current circumstances, however, it’s best to email.

 The Postgraduate Administrator, Rebecca Sawalmeh, will be available to help with administrative tasks throughout your time at Churchill – from writing letters to help you open a bank account, to monitoring visas, to generally providing help and advice.